apollographql/router/.changesets/feat_bnjjj_feat_schema_id_context.md

-### Add support of router request_context selector and add schema id in context ([PR #6160](https://github.com/apollographql/router/pull/6160))
+### Support new `request_context` selector for telemetry ([PR #6160](https://github.com/apollographql/router/pull/6160))

-Added a new selector `request_context` for the router service for telemetry.
-Now the supergraph schema id is also available through the context so if you want to access or display this schema id at the router service level you can now configure it like this:
+The router supports a new `request_context` selector for telemetry that enables access to the supergraph schema ID.

+You can configure the context to access the supergraph schema ID at the router service level:

 ```yaml
 telemetry: